 It’s hard to imagine life before gel manicures, isn’t it?
-No drying time, a glossy finish, and two week staying power is the stuff nail dreams are made of—especially for brides who want chip-free nails from the rehearsal dinner through their honeymoon.
-But are they all that safe?
+No drying time, a glossy finish, and two-week staying power is the stuff nail dreams are made of, especially for those about to say "I do".
+However, are these manicures all that safe?

-Dr. Shari Marchbein, clinical assistant professor of dermatology at NYU School of Medicine, adds that there have in fact been a few reports of skin cancers, primarily basal cell skin cancer, developing on the hands as a result of these manicures.
-Though, she says, “That being said, it is unknown ultimately what repeated exposure to small amounts of UV light every two weeks [the typical time in between manicures] will do in the long term.”
+There have, in fact, been a few reports of skin cancers, primarily basal cell skin cancer, developing on the hands as a result of these manicures, according to Dr. Marchbein.
+“It is unknown, ultimately, what repeated exposure to small amounts of UV light every two weeks [the typical time in between manicures] will do in the long term," she notes.

-Unfortunately, aside from the potential damage to the skin of your hands and around the finger nails and cuticles, Marchbein says that gel manicures can also weaken your nails—similarly to artificial and acrylic nail applications.
-So, she explains, “my preference is to only get gel manicures if there is a special occasion such as traveling for an extended period or a wedding.
+Aside from the potential damage to the skin of your hands, around the fingernails, and cuticles, Dr. Marchbein says that gel manicures can also weaken your nails—similar to artificial and acrylic nail applications.
+So, she explains, “my preference is to only get gel manicures if there is a special occasion, such as traveling for an extended period or a wedding.
 Then, regular manicures for the rest of the year.”

-Both doctors suggest that sunscreen, and fingerless gloves can help to lessen any risk.
-According to Marchbein, if you must get a gel mani, you can protect yourself by applying, “a broad spectrum SPF 30+ prior to manicures,” and “wearing a UPF [Ultraviolet Protection Factor] glove with the finger tips cut off.”
+Both doctors suggest that sunscreen and fingerless gloves can help to lessen any risk.
+According to Dr. Marchbein, if you must get a gel mani, you can protect yourself by applying “a broad spectrum SPF 30-plus prior to manicures” and “wearing a UPF [ultraviolet protection factor] glove with the fingertips cut off.”

-If the thought of sitting for a gel manicure still makes you uneasy, Marchbein suggests that you skip the gel and get a regular manicure.
-She adds that a gel alternative such as Gel Couture by Essie, “definitely lasts longer than a regular manicure and doesn’t require the same upkeep as gels.”
+If the thought of sitting for a gel manicure still makes you uneasy, Dr. Marchbein recommends you skip the gel and get a regular manicure.
+She adds that a gel alternative, such as Gel Couture by Essie, “definitely lasts longer than a regular manicure and doesn’t require the same upkeep as gels.”